Glass Rooster Cannery

 Learn to can any time of the year, be ready for the first fruits of spring!

-The Cannery is in full swing year-round and offering regular classes.
+The Cannery is in full swing year-round and offering regular instructional opportunities.
 We create classes on demand.
 Our goal is to empower our students to feel confident to repeat the recipes and process at home.
-Check out our Calendar for current class offerings or create your own with friends.
+Check out our calendar for current class offerings or choose your own date with friends.

 Our introductory canning class, “We CAN!
-Basics” focuses on waterbath canning with a discussion of history and safety principles.
+Water Bath 101” focuses on waterbath canning with a discussion of history and safety principles.
 We can an in-season product and each student takes home a jar of finished product.
 All supplies are provided, tasting is encouraged.
 We also offer classes on gardening, pressure canning, cheese making, soap making, pasta and bread, and more!

 Cooking Classes and Events are available upon request for groups of six or more.
-How about “Appetizers for Dinner”, “Working with Dough”, “Dehydrating: Healthy and Unique Meals and Snacks”, “Fermenting: Nature’s Probiotics”, “Horseradish” or “Gluten-free Cooking”?
+How about “Appetizers for Dinner”, “Artisan Bread Baking”, “Dehydrating: Healthy and Unique Meals and Snacks”, “Fermenting: Nature’s Probiotics”, “Horseradish” or “Wine and Cheese Making”?
 Classes are designed to meet the interests of the participants.

 Catering from the Cannery!

 Consider the Cannery for a homemade lunch, delivered or for pick up.
-Our meals include a house-baked stromboli, sandwich or pita; fresh garden salad (seasonal, please call for current choices) and fresh baked desserts.
+Our meals are created with the freshest seasonal products available, sourced locally and responsibly.

 Gift Certificates available!
 Great gifts for the hard to buy for!
 We offer gift certificates good for both classes and Cannery goods.